deors/workshop-pipelines/readme.md

 # workshop-pipelines

-Workshop about CI/CD pipelines with Jenkins and Docker.
+Workshop on Jenkins CI/CD pipelines.

-Workshop delivered in UMA Hackers Week 6 and in Opensouthcode 2019.
+Workshop delivered in UMA Hackers Week 6 and in OpenSouthCode 2019 leveraging Docker as the container runtime.
+Major workshop refresh delivered first in OpenSlava 2023 leveraging Kubernetes via Rancher Desktop and K3s.

 ## Preparing for the workshop